 6.2 Except as otherwise specified herein, the permittee shall submit a certified annual synthetic minor monitoring report postmarked no later than 31st of January for the preceding calendar year.
 This report shall address any required monitoring specified in the permit.
-Specifically, this report shall include the 12-month rolling totals of VOCs, CO, and HAPs, in tons per year, for the previous calendar year.
-Furthermore, this report shall include the results of any required field gas analysis conducted during the preceding calendar year.
+Specifically, this report shall include the 12-month rolling totals of VOCs and HAPs, in tons per year, for the previous calendar year.
+Furthermore, this report shall include the results of the required biennial field gas analysis during the years on which the biennial gas analysis occurs.
 Where no monitoring data is required to be reported and/or there are no deviations to report, the report shall contain the appropriate negative declaration.

-6.3 Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.
+6.3 Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official or duly authorized representative stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.

-6.4 For Emission Point AA-003, the permittee shall submit annual reports containing the information specified in 40 CFR 60.5420a(b)(1), (b)(7), and (b)(11).
-The initial annual report is due no later than 90 days after the end of the initial compliance period as determined according to Condition 5.9.
+6.4 For Emission Point AA-007, the permittee shall submit annual reports containing the information specified in 40 CFR 60.5420a(b)(1), (b)(7), and (b)(11).
+The initial annual report is due no later than 90 days after the end of the initial compliance period as determined according to 40 CFR 63.5410a.
 Subsequent annual reports are due no later than same date each year as the initial annual report.
-If the permittee owns or operates more than one affected facility, the permittee may submit one report for multiple affected facilities provided the report contains all of the information required as specified in 40

-CFR 60.5420a(b)(1) through (b)(8), as applicable, except as provided in 40 CFR 60.5420a(b)(13).
-At the request of the permittee, the due date for annual reports except the initial report will coincide with the annual reports required in Condition 6.2 and will include all the required elements of the annual report.
-The shift in due date will result in a shortened reporting period for the second annual report.
+If the permittee owns or operates more than one affected facility, the permittee may submit one report for multiple affected facilities provided the report contains all of the information required as specified in 40 CFR 60.5420a(b)(1) through (b)(8), as applicable, except as provided in 40 CFR 60.5420a(b)(13).
+Annual reports may coincide with the annual reports required in Condition 6.2 as long as all the required elements of the annual report are included.
+The permittee may arrange with the MDEQ a common schedule on which reports required by this part may be submitted as long as the schedule does not extend the reporting period.